 - Bequests.
 The Treasurer's Office records and invests all funds that are designated as endowment and payable directly to The University of Iowa.
 Beneficiary documents, estate notices, or any communication indicating a possible beneficiary status of bequests and gifts to the University are directed to the Office of the General Counsel for official handling.
-Wherever justified, the funds are transferred to the University of Iowa Foundation, the University's preferred channel for private gifts.
+Wherever justified, the funds are transferred to the University of Iowa Center for Advancement, the University's preferred channel for private gifts.

 - Investments — operating, endowment, and quasi-endowment funds.
 Investment activities are in accordance with the investment policy of the Board of Regents, State of Iowa.
 (See Board of Regents Policy Manual 2.2.4.)
 Investment-related fees are assessed to investment pools and may include costs for investment management, banking and custody, and (where applicable) stewardship and donor-related service costs.